jonnymind/SIRPAS/Books/Base_System.md

 If a character has _full coverage_ and doesn't attack, nor moves, nor doesn't perform any action that exposes it, it cannot be attacked with a ranged weapon.
-The defence is required only if the character is actually performing an action that would expose part of it out of the cover.
+The defense is required only if the character is actually performing an action that would expose part of it out of the cover.

 A _partial cover_ is a high wall, large tree or column, three feet rock, and